What we know about missing Titanic tourist submarine

 Multiple agencies, multiple nations and both private and public entities are desperately working together to locate and rescue the five missing on board the Titan submersible.

-It’s a search unlike anything that has ever been executed before – making this the deepest under sea search and rescue mission in the world.
+The search is unlike anything that has ever been executed before – making this the deepest underwater search and rescue mission in the world.

-In Monday’s press conference, Rear Adm Mauger revealed that the rescue efforts are being led by the US Coast Guard in Boston.
+Search and rescue efforts are being led by the US Coast Guard in Boston but the Canadian Coast Guard, Canadian Armed Forces, US Navy and others are involved in the search.

-The Coast Guard had deployed two C-130 aircrafts, the Canadian Coast Guard one C-130 aircraft and one P-8 aircraft, the New York National Guard one C-130 aircraft and a commercial operator was helping out with on-surface equipment.
+The US Coast Guard deployed two C-130 aircrafts, the New York Air National Guard deployed another C-130, the Canadian Coast Guard deployed one C-130 and one P-8 aircraft.

-The Coast Guard also launched sonar buoys and ships equipped with sonar technology to try to locate the missing watercraft.
+In addition, several Canadian Coast Guard ships, a French research vessel L’Atalante and commercial vessels are being used in the search.

-Mr Mauger said that “adding to the complexity of this case is the fact that this was a submersible vessel” so there is a need look both on the surface of the water and far below.
+The Royal Canadian Navy has also deployed HMCS Glace Bay, which carries a medical team specialising in dive medicine.
+Onboard the ship is a six-person mobile hyperbaric recompression chamber that can be used to treat or prevent decompression sickness.

 Banging noises overheard

-A Canadian aircraft involved in the search for the missing submarine reportedly detected intermittent banging noises from the area the divers disappeared on Tuesday.
+One Canadian P-8 aircraft reportedly detected intermittent banging noises from the area the divers disappeared on Tuesday and again on Wednesday.

-Internal email updates sent to Department of Homeland Security leadership read: “RCC Halifax launched a P8, Poseidon, which has underwater detection capabilities from the air,” the e-mails read.
+On Twitter, the US Coast Guard based in Boston said it “detected underwater noises in the search area.
+As a result, ROV operations were relocated in an attempt to explore the origin of the noises.

 The memo however did not state exactly when the banging was heard.